GTPB/ELIXIR-Train-the-Trainer-Dev/editing/README.md

 ##### Why we need HackMD

 As mentioned before, this lesson/course uses [HackMD](https://hackmd.io/team/nyTtT?nav=overview).
-The sole purpose of this is to easily generate slides corresponding to the content shown on the website.
+The sole purpose of this choice is to easily generate slides corresponding to the content shown on the website.
 The reason for using HackMD for slides (instead of Powerpoint) was to have its content be versionable.
 HackMD is a user-friendly online tool to create and edit markdown files (as its name implies).
 It was also built from the start to sync with GitHub, which is where the versioning capabilities come from.
 Moreover, markdown files on HackMD can be shared by different users, which makes them amenable to collaborative work.